movitarac/project3_monica/README.md

     Find different works and their available copies

     Borrow different books

     Search books by author’s name

     Check their borrowing status and period

     Extend their borrowing period

     Return borrowed books

 o    A batch that is scheduled to run and send automatically email.
 This email will be sent to all users who have not returned their borrowed books.

 Everybody in general can browse book, find works, use the ‘find a book by author’ search part and access home page.

 To borrow a book and access the profile page, a registered member must log in.

 After member login successfully, they can access the profile page, consult their borrowing list, extend and or return their loan, also make a new loan.

 A member can only extend once their borrowing period and the borrowing period will be extended for another 4weeks.

 2. Technologies

 Technologies used in general to develop this application are :

 •   Apache maven 3.6.0

 •   Apache Tomcat 9

 •   MySQL 8.0.13

 •   Spring Framework 5.1.2 RELEASE

 •   Spring Data 2.1.2 RELEASE

 •   Spring MVC 5.1.2 RELEASE

 •   Hibernate 5.1.0.Final

+•	JAX-WS

+•	Quartz 2 Scheduler

 By using Apache Maven, we decided to divide our Maven project into multiple modules

 •    library-batch       : containing batch to send automatically email

 •    library-business    : containing services / business logic

 •    library-consumer    : containing repository to connect to database

 •    library-model       : containing different entities

-•    library-webapp        : containing the view and controllers also a package containing webservice.
-This module doesn’t directly call the business module.
+•    library-webapp      : containing a package for the view + controllers (web application) also a package containing webservice.
+This web application doesn’t directly call the business module.

 Configuration and Deployment